bgeorges35/N-Puzzle/README.md

 # N-Puzzle

-The goal of this project is to solve the N-puzzle game using the A* search algorithm or one of its variants.
+The goal of this project is to solve the N-puzzle game using the A* search algorithm, Greedy search algorithm or Djikstra's  search algorithm.

 <table align="center">
   <tr align="center">